Brognor/Complex_network_exam/readme.txt

 Barabasi.py contains functions for creations and drawing of Barabasi n,m network

 Zakari.py contains functions for creations and drawing ofzakary karate club.

+Geometricgraph.py contain example of 3d solid to graph and adding theme together